Divisions Company Search

 The specific area where we fish has significantly decreased over the last three decades, as the government and industry work together to ensure fishing can live alongside sustainability efforts.

-By confining fishing to the same small areas we only catch fish we are targeting and eco-systems in protected seas around the world can thrive.
+By confining fishing to the same small areas, we only catch fish we are targeting, and ecosystems in protected seas around the world can thrive.
 And, by limiting the amount and what we can catch within our regulated ‘fenced’ areas, fish stocks are also maintained.
-For example, only 0.3% of the South Pacific Regional Fisheries Management Organisation (SPRFMO) high seas is available for deep sea fishing, protecting the rest of the ocean’s biodiversity and providing a minimum for a sustainable fishing industry.
+For example, only 0.3% of the South Pacific Regional Fisheries Management Organisation (SPRFMO) high seas is available for deep-sea fishing, protecting the rest of the ocean’s biodiversity and providing a minimum for a sustainable fishing industry.

 More numbers: